-Scottsdale-based notMYkid, a nationally focused non-profit organization focused on empowering and educating youth, families and communities with knowledge and courage to identify and prevent negative youth behavior, announced Aimee J. Runyon as its new Chief Executive Officer (CEO).
-Runyon has 22 years of experience in nonprofit management, most recently serving as the 1st Executive Director for Assistance League of Phoenix.
+Scottsdale-based notMYkid (pronounced: Not My Kid), a nationally focused non-profit organization focused on empowering and educating youth, families and communities with knowledge and courage to identify and prevent negative youth behavior, announced Karrin Taylor has joined its Board of Directors.

 “We’re thrilled that Ms. Taylor has joined the Board of Directors for notMYkid and that she will share her expertise and passion for youth to help our organization continue to grow and expand.” said Aimee Runyon, CEO of notMYkid.
 “Karrin’s extensive expertise in public/private partnerships, along with her vast community involvement experience will benefit our organization as we look for new ways to grow our efforts to inspire youth towards positive life choices.”

 Karrin Taylor is Executive Vice President for DMB Associates and is responsible for ongoing land use entitlement matters and other value enhancing efforts for DMB communities and businesses.
 Taylor also provides oversight for the company’s governmental and political affairs efforts and economic development activities at the local, state and federal level.
 She has been a member of DMB’s entitlements team for 15 years.
 Under her leadership, the entitlements team has worked on public-private partnership agreements, negotiated GPLET agreements, CFDs and other complex development plans for projects around Arizona.
 She has been responsible for the successful entitlement of many of the company’s projects, including Eastmark, Verrado, Marley Park, Centerpoint, One Scottsdale and DC Ranch.